 one, it's certainly the case that some – or even many –

-physicists and mathematicians don't see information in Searle's strict philosophical/semantic way.
+physicists and mathematicians don't see information in Searle's strictly philosophical/semantic way.
 In addition, Integrated Information Theory's use of the word

 'information' also receives much support in contemporary physics.